pognibene/serverlessjavadoc/README.md

  * @ServerlessOutput 201 com.agileandmore.model.User The created User, with
  * updated information.
  * @ServerlessOutput 409 void An error if the User already exists.
+ * @ServerlessInputHeader authorization A JWT token to protect access to the API.
  */
 public class CreateUserHandler implements RequestHandler<Map<String, Object>, ApiGatewayResponse> {
     @Override